-The Election Financing Act defines a third party as a person or group (other than a registered party, candidate or constituency association) that promotes or opposes a registered party or a candidate during an election.
-Third party legislation was in effect for the first time during a provincial general election in 2016.
+A third party is a person or group, other than a political party, candidate or constituency association, that promotes or opposes a registered party or a candidate during the 90-day pre-election period or the election period.

-To review election financial statements for third parties, please choose from the links below.
+To see registered third parties or review their election financial statements, please choose from the links below.